jswortz/wmp_ml_containers/readme.md

 ## Running the Container Interactively

-Note that this is not really necissary unless you want to get into the guts of the container interactively
+Note that this is not really necessary unless you want to get into the guts of the container interactively

 ```docker run -a stdin -a stdout -i -t ubuntu /bin/bash```